Carl Reiner: 1960–1969: The Dick Van Dyke Show and acclaim

+Despite being best friends, the "2000 Year Old Man" routine could also at times create "nervous tension" for Reiner and Brooks, with a New York Times article noting that they had in fact not performed the sketch on albums in over a decade by the time of its 1973 revival album and how by this point in time that "both say the need to perform is gone."

 In 1958, he wrote the initial 13 episodes of a television series titled Head of the Family, based on his own personal and professional life.
-However, for unknown reasons, the network disliked Reiner in the lead role.
+After an initial attempt to sell the show failed, Sheldon Leonard took a look at it and disliked Reiner in the autobiographical lead role.
 In 1961, the series was recast and re-titled The Dick Van Dyke Show and became a popular series, making stars of his lead actors Dick Van Dyke and Mary Tyler Moore.
 In addition to writing many of the episodes, Reiner occasionally appeared as show host Alan Brady.
 The series ran from 1961 to 1966 and thereafter entered a long run of syndication.
 In 1966, Reiner co-starred in The Russians Are Coming, the Russians Are Coming.

 From April 5, 1964, to September 9, 1965, Reiner hosted The Celebrity Game, a CBS prime-time game show that was a precursor to the long-running Hollywood Squares.
 His first film directorial effort was an adaptation of Joseph Stein's play Enter Laughing (1967), which, in turn, was based on his semi-autobiographical 1958 novel of the same name.